vihangp/MachineLearning/KaggleTitanic/ReadMe.md

 the code itself.

 My submission's and Rank was deleted of Kaggle for unknown reasons.
-Following is the screenshot of it :
+Following is the screenshot of the submissions I made :

 ![m'lady](screenshot.png)

+I re-submitted one of my solutions, got a awful rank of 857.